-It's quite some number of years ago that Romans 16,17 was first used in connection with the widening rift in matters of doctrine and practice between the Missouri and Wisconsin Synods.
-Those who used the passage against Missouri in the early years of the debate no doubt used the passage inadvisedly and prematurely.
-The passage became a part of the official record of our case against Missouri when it was used at our Saginaw Convention as the Scriptural basis for the resolution to terminate fellowship with Missouri.
-The passage was debated on the floor at Saginaw.
-Since then it has been debated in the Standing Church Union Committee meetings, the General Synodical Committee meetings, and at the Conventions at Watertown in 1956 and New Ulm in 1957.
-During these years contradictory assertions, argumentations, and interpretations relative to this passage have been made and permitted to stand.
-Contradictory exegetical papers on the passage have been read, given publicity, and permitted to stand.
-The result is that we are now tolerating an unwholesome latitude of theological opinion on this Word of God.
-We have arrived at the point where we, as a Synod, are now espousing two contradictory doctrines of church fellowship, one demanding a severance of fellowship with those whom we have recognized to be causers of divisions and offenses and the other insisting upon a continuance of fellowship with the same.
-Both sides base their positions on the same passage, Romans 16,17.
-At Saginaw in 1955 Synod used the passage in connection with the thought of terminating fellowship with the Lutheran Church-Missouri Synod.
-At New Ulm in 1957 the hastily drawn-up resolutions use the passage in connection with continuing fellowship with the Lutheran Church-Missouri Synod, but on a "vigorously protesting" basis.
-The use of the passage is explained in a note to refer not to the present status of our fellowship with Missouri in an effort to define it, but to explain the term "offenses."
-But if the offenses are defined and described by Romans 16,17, then Paul's admonition in Romans 16,17 should have been applied rather than his admonition in II Thessalonians 3,14-15.
-The present confusion as a result of this situation is but one of the lesser evils.
-The devastating evil is that we, as a Synod, by permitting contradictory interpretations, exegetical papers, and resolutions to stand, have made this Word of God null and void in our midst.
+It's quite some number of years ago that Romans 16, 17 was first used in connection with the widening rift in matters of doctrine and practice between the Missouri and Wisconsin Synods Those who used the passage against Missouri in the early years of the debate no doubt used the passage inadvisedly and prematurely.
+The passage became a part of the official record of our case against Missouri when it was used at our Saginaw Convention as the Scriptural basis for the resplution to terminate fellowship with Missouri.
+The bassage was debated on the floor at Saginaw.
+Since then it has been debated in the Standing Church Union Committee meeting, the General Synodical Committee meetings, and at the Conventions at Watertown in 1956 and New Ulm in 1957.
+During these years contradictory assertions, argumentation, and interpretations relative to this bassage have been made and permitted to stand.
+Contradictory exegetical papers on the passage have been read, given publicity, and permitted to stand. result is that we are now tolerating an unwholesome latitude of theological opinion on this Word of God.
+We have arrived at the point that we, as a Synod, are now espousing two contradictory doctrines of church fellowship, those whom we have peragnized to be one demanding a severance of fellowship with causers of divisions and offenses and the other insisting upon a continuance of fellowship with the Both sides base their positions on the same bassage, Romans 16, 17.
+At Saginaw in 1955 Synod used the passage in connection with the thought of terminating fellowship with the Lutheran Church-Wissouri Synod.
+New Ulm in 1957 the hastily darwn-up resolutions use the passage in connection with a continuing relief "vigoriously protesting" fellowship with the Wissouri The use of the passage is explained in a note to refer not to the fatus of rellowship in an extent to define it present relationship with Missouri but to explain the term "offenses". if the offenses are defined by Romans 16, 17, then Paul's admonition in Romans 16, 17 should have been applied rather than his admonition all Thess.
+The present confusion as a result of this situation is but one The devastating evil is that we, as a Synod, by permitting contradictory interpretations, exegetical papers, and resolutions to stand, have made this Word of God null and void in our midst.
 May the Lord mercifully lead us as a Synod to repentance and to a return to a true confession of this Word of the Lord.